kdboller/pythonsp500-plotly-dash/README.md

 **Note and for best results:**  It is recommended that you have Python 3.6 or greater so that you can run the Plotly Dashboard locally with the provided csv files.

 I also strongly recommend setting up a virtual environment.
 I manage all of my virtual environments with Anaconda.
-Here [to come] is an explanation on how to set up virtual environments within Anaconda.
+Here [https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c] is an explanation on how to set up virtual environments within Anaconda.

 Following the virtual environment explanation and leveraging the requirements.txt file included in this repo.